Hub-of-all-Things/doc/source/index.md

 ### Creating a Type

-You should create a new Type for every set of values you want to be treated as a specific Type record.
+You should create a new Type for every set of Values you want to be treated as a specific Type record.
 For example, you might want to have a Type "Country" to annotate your country of birth, or you might want it to annotate all the countries you have ever lived in.
 To create a new `Type`, the API request body should contain a new Type `name` and it should be posted to `/type/type` endpoint.
 The new Type ID and times when it was created as well as updated will be recorded automatically and included in the response.

 > Example of creating a new Data Type: